This discreet newsletter will teach you how to make him cum hard, give freaky oral sex & make him scream your name in bed. Click here to get it.

 - Having a baby makes your tight vagina loose.

 Too many partners = A loose vagina?
-The first myth suggests that experiencing penetration from many partners gives a woman a loose vagina but ignores a woman who might have sex with the same partner hundreds or thousands of times.
+The first myth suggests that having casual sex with many partners gives a woman a loose vagina, but this myth ignores a woman who might have sex with the same partner hundreds or thousands of times.
 Somehow, it’s the different penises.
 Yet, there’s no actual science to back this up!
 The vagina is incredibly elastic is returns to its normal size and shape after sex or even birthing a baby [1 p 23].

 These ideas are rooted in the practice of slut-shaming, where women are judged for sexual desire and activities in situations where they are not in love [2].
-Slut-shaming can vary based on different factors and often includes criticism when a woman has too many partners or even engages in certain types of sex.
+Slut-shaming can vary based on different factors and often includes criticism when a woman has “too many” partners or even engages in certain types of kinky sex.
 It goes hand in hand with the type of sexism and control that women face on a daily basis.

-Plus, vaginas vary in tightness from woman to woman and even during your own life.
-If you’re properly aroused, your body will create lubrication.
+Plus, vaginas vary in tightness from woman to woman and during the different stages of your life.
+If you make yourself aroused, then your vagina will make itself wet and lubricated.
 And your vagina should expand in a process known as vaginal tenting, which creates room for comfortable penetration [3].
+This process allows for deeper penetration during sex.

 That is, they would leak a little when coughing or sneezing.
 His notes also mentioned “ill-defined complaints” relating to the genital tract, which some people took to mean painful sex or difficulty having an orgasm.

 Dr. Kegel thought that exercise could help strengthen these muscles the way it does other muscles, so he developed pelvic floor muscle exercises to create a tight vagina.
-He also created a device to measure their strength known as a perineometer [6 p 83].
-This device consists of a bulb that women inserted into their vaginas and squeezed.
+He also created a device to measure their strength, known as a perineometer [6 p 83].
+This device consists of a bulb that women insert into their vaginas and squeeze.

-These same exercises are the ones you’ll learn a bit later if you want help making your vagina tighter.
-The doctor’s original method remains much the same as modern scanning has found it to be effective.
+These pelvic floor exercises (aka Kegel exercises) are the ones you’ll learn below to make your vagina tighter.
+The doctor’s original method remains much the same, as modern scanning has found it to be effective.

 But first, who really needs to tighten their vagina?
 You’re absolutely not alone if you’ve wondered, “Is my vagina loose?”
 But most women don’t actually have a loose vagina!
 In fact, if you can tighten your vagina during sex, that should be good enough!

-Death grip – Sometimes guys think a vagina feels loose or want their partners to get a tight vagina because they are so used to masturbating with an iron grip on his penis aka death grip.
+Death grip (guy problem) – Sometimes guys think a vagina feels loose or he may want his partner to get a tighter vagina because he is used to masturbating with an iron grip on his penis aka death grip.

 If you use your muscles to tighten your vagina during sex and he eases up on death grip masturbation, it might solve your entire problem.

 After Childbirth – There are times when you can benefit from learning how to tighten a loose vagina, however.
-We’ve already mentioned that childbirth can impact these muscles, leading to a looser vagina.
+We’ve already mentioned that childbirth can impact your pelvic floor muscles, leading to a looser vagina.
 But not every person who has given birth vaginally needs to tighten their vagina afterward.

 Vaginal tightening is something to consider if you struggle with the incontinence mentioned above or have to pee frequently.
-Similar rectal incontinence can happen, which involves leaking of fecal matter.
-And weak or difficult orgasms might be a good reason to try strengthening exercises, which are often referred to as Kegel exercises.
+Similar rectal incontinence can happen, which involves the leakage of fecal matter.

 Not every woman who gives birth will experience symptoms like these, and those who do may only experience minor symptoms temporarily.
 Furthermore, there has been an increase in women trying to keep it tight down there despite a lack of any issues at all!